 The way your landing page form is laid out may be its defining characteristic and therefore the key to your conversion rate.
 Take into account the placement of your labels.
 Are they aligned to the left, to the the right, or have you placed them within the field itself?
 Try out each one and see what sort of response you get.
 How do you do that?
 Well A/B testing, of course!

 Use A/B testing to determine the best placement for your labels, the right combination of copy and colors, and the perfect number of fields for your form.
-Check out our recent article on the best ways to A/B test: The 3 Most Important Things You Should be A/B Testing on Landing Pages.
+Check out our Landing Page A/B Testing Guide.